kekdoubleu/Nature-Conservation-Initiative/contents/home.md

-Meet Johnathan Fitzgerald, working for the Nature Conservation Initiative.
+Meet Jonathan Fitzgerald, working for the Nature Conservation Initiative.
 Traveling the World and keeping up with the current issues around the world.

 #### Email
-Johnathan_fitzgerald[at]gmail.com
+Jonathan_fitzgerald[at]gmail.com

 #### Current Projects
 Ongoing - Workings in Kenya